How To Start Your Baby on Solids And Support Their Development

 A recent study shows that babies consuming beef as a first food saw no decline in Bifidobacterium and greater species richness after 4 weeks compared to babies eating iron-fortified cereal [27].
 Other studies have found that meat as a first food for breastfed babies significantly increases levels of butyrate-producing Clostridium group XIVa [28].

-If meat isn’t an option, you may be able support iron absorption by offering fortified cereals with fruit rich in vitamin C.
+If meat isn’t an option, you may be able to support iron absorption by offering fortified cereals with fruit rich in vitamin C.

 Foods high in iron: